DVMProject/dvmhost/README.md

 Please note cross-compliation requires you to have the appropriate development packages installed for your system.
 For ARM 32-bit, on Debian/Ubuntu OS install the "arm-linux-gnueabihf-gcc" and "arm-linux-gnueabihf-g++" packages.
 For ARM 64-bit, on Debian/Ubuntu OS install the "aarch64-linux-gnu-gcc" and "aarch64-linux-gnu-g++" packages.

 [See build notes](#build-notes).

+### Setup TUI (Text-based User Interface)

+Since, DVM Host 3.5, the old calibration and setup modes have been deprecated in favor of a ncurses-based TUI.
+This TUI is optional, and DVM Host can still be compiled without it for systems or devices that cannot utilize it.

+- `-DENABLE_SETUP_TUI=0` - This will disable the setup/calibration TUI interface.

 ### Compiled Protocol Options